grafana/mimir/docs/sources/about-authentication-and-authorization.md

 See the **Grafana Mimir-Tenant** section below for one way to solve this.

-To disable the multi-tenant functionality, you can pass the argument `-auth.enabled=false` to every Grafana Mimir component, which will set the OrgID to the string `anonymous` for every request (configurable with `-auth.no-auth-tenant` option).
+To disable the multi-tenant functionality, you can pass the argument `-auth.multitenancy-enabled=false` to every Grafana Mimir component, which will set the OrgID to the string `anonymous` for every request (configurable with `-auth.no-auth-tenant` option).

 Note that the tenant ID that is used to write the series to the datastore